privacy-scaling-explorations/maci/contracts/README.md

     - Resides inside `Poll.sol` and allows to deploy a new Poll contract.

 * **`DomainObjs.sol`**
-    - Defines `struct`s that represent domain objects.
+    - Defines `structs` that represent domain objects.

 * **`IMACI`**
     - The interface for the MACI contract - describes callable functions